zacharesmer/imac_g3_ivad_board_init/guide.md

 # Smoke test

 The boards are installed, wires are connected, and the ATmega is programmed.
-If all has gone well (and if you're a little lucky), after pressing the power button, the monitor should power on and display an image.
+If all has gone well, after pressing the power button, the monitor should power on and display an image.

 ### If this doesn't immediately work, don't panic.
 There are some settings that may still need to be adjusted.